 The two scenarios above are common actions that people without a North Carolina Elder Lawyer assistance.
 These often lead to significant problems and do not accomplish their goals of paying for nursing homes in North Carolina.
 In our next blog, we will mention two other common misconceptions and actions taken by well meaning people.

-In the meantime, if you wish to discuss elder law matters, or other matters regarding estate planning and probate matters, please contact Eldreth & Eldreth, PLLC.
+In the meantime, if you wish to discuss elder law matters, or other matters regarding estate planning and probate matters, please contact Eldreth & Eldreth, PC.
 Our office will gladly walk you through the laws surrounding the things that matter most.